 With our knowledge session, we clear the doubts of young girls having any questions and doubts about menstruation, as some girls hesitate to ask questions about menstruation even to their mothers.
 We are making them understand that it’s a natural process that every woman has to go through, so they learn early and don’t hesitate to talk about menstruation.

-Having periods of talk should be normalized as it’s a natural process and a sign that a girl is growing healthy.
-Normalizing this topic from the beginning, helps the child open up about her feelings as they go through hormone changes during this time, and needs emotional support.
+We should normalize talking about periods as it’s a natural process and a sign of a girl’s healthy growth.
+Normalizing this topic from the beginning helps children open up about their feelings as they experience hormonal changes and need emotional support

 As much as it is important to give young girls proper knowledge about periods, it is also crucial to teach them how to properly dispose the used pads to maintain hygiene around us.
 Having open conversations also allows individuals to feel empowered and informed about their bodies, leading to better health outcomes.